Your search results

 • The Orange Pub – Bar with loud music and casual atmosphere gets going around 11pm.

-• Croc’s Casino Resort – This is the best casino in town.
+• Croc’s Casino Resort – Vegas Style Casino

-NOT recommended – The reality of Costa Rica is that prostitution is legal and there are 3 places in Jaco where it is prevalent.
-One is called the Beatle Bar, one is called the Man Cave and the last is called the Cocal Casino.
-You probably wouldn’t notice that it happens here without me pointing it out, but it is better that I warn you so that you don’t accidently visit those establishments.
+NOT recommended -The reality of Costa Rica is that prostitution is legal.
+There is one place in Jaco where it is prevalent called the Cocal Casino.
+You probably wouldn’t notice that it happens here without me pointing it out, but it is better that I warn you so that you don’t accidentally visit.

 Safety – Jaco Beach is VERY safe, and you are fine walking up and down the main strip even late at night.
 Still, petty theft is common.
 Use common sense as you would in any resort town.
 For example, don’t leave your camera or backpack on your towel while you go swimming in the ocean for a long time.

-Citi Cinemas – This theatre has 4 screens and is located on the 2nd floor of Plaza Coral (same as KFC & Pizza Hut).
-For movie selection and times, you can visit https://ccmcinemas.com.
+Citi Cinemas –This theatre has four screens and is located on the 2nd floor of Plaza Coral (same as KFC & Pizza Hut).
+For movie selections and times, you can visit https://sunsetcinemajaco.com/.
 Note that the movies that say “Dob” will be dubbed in Spanish and the ones that say “Sub” will be in English with Spanish subtitles.

-Spa – you will see many massage parlors walking through town where you can get a cheap massage but for the best experience head to the Acqua Spa located in front of the 8 story Aqua building next to the Best Western.
+Spa –You will see many massage parlors throughout town where you can get a cheap massage.
+But for the best experience, head to the Aqua Spa located in front of the eight story Aqua building next to the Best Western.
+Or, contact Kenia who is amazing and will come to your condo.
+Her cell/WhatsApp is +506 7257 8640.

-Pharmacy – You can go into any Pharmacy to get antibiotics, sleeping pills, muscle relaxers, ECT.
-You can buy anything over the counter except for narcotics.
-They are all over town but if you walk outside the condos and cross the street then you will see Sofia’s Pharmacia on the right side.
+Pharmacy -You can go into any pharmacy to get antibiotics, sleeping pills, muscle relaxers, etc. You can buy anything over the counter except for narcotics.
 If you need anything including a shot, they can give them to you and they also have a doctor on call.

 Compare Listings